KarelKubat/whapp/README.md

 # whapp

 This is a WhatsApp robot proof of concept.
 You can look at this code if you like, but it won't do that much for you.
-It's a long way from being generally useful.
+It's a long way from being pulled from GIT and being a Generally Useful Distribution (git-gud).

 ## How to run it